Los Fresnos enacts water restrictions as part of drought contingency plan

 Customers living north of Ocean Boulevard/Highway 100 are only allowed to water on those hours on Tuesdays and Saturdays.

-It is prohibited to water your lawn won Wednesdays, Thursdays and Sundays and the use of hose-end sprinklers is prohibited at all times, the notice stated.
+It is prohibited to water your lawn on Wednesdays, Thursdays and Sundays and the use of hose-end sprinklers is prohibited at all times, the notice stated.

 According to the notice, the plan may be rescinded when conditions improve in a period of three consecutive days.